taksug229/Home-Loan/README.md

 | Modified flag variable for debt to income ratio | 2.84 | Number of credit lines | 221.59 |
 | Debt to income ratio | 0.09 | - | - |

 The coefficients in these two functions make sense because all variables are considered potential risk factors when giving out loans.
 The modified flag variable for debt to income ratio (DEBTINC) in the logistic regression would require some context.
-This flag variable was created as an indicator when I replaced the missing values for DEBTINC with the median value based on the profession and loan reason.
+This flag variable was created as an indicator when the missing values for DEBTINC were replaced with the median value based on the profession and loan reason.
 It was interesting to see this variable as an important feature, and it makes sense too because the user may not want to provide their DEBTINC because it probably wasn’t a desirable one.

 ---